sisihagen/website/content/en/blog/2019/10/media-balls-against-rebels.md

 title: "Media balls against rebels"
 date: 2019-10-24
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "The attack, the group press on Extinction of Rebellion in the Wake of the Berlin Blockade shows that this movement is real and on the right path."
-draft: false
 lang: en
 cover: "society"
 ---